5 JavaScript Priority Levels and How to Use Them

 Best Practices:

-• If there is no avoiding it inline or load only the absolutely necessary parts of these scripts.
+• If there is no avoiding it, inline or load only the absolutely necessary parts of these scripts.

-• Do not defer or async these scripts and place them at in the top of the head to trigger an 'as early as possible' download.
+• Do not defer or async these scripts and place them at the top of the head to trigger an 'as early as possible' download.

 2. Critical Scripts